Mohamed-512/Hand-Written-Number-Identifier/README.md

 ## Pretrained models
 A model was trained with 1 epoch with the settings in """Main Keras.py""" on all MNIST images and it scored more than 98% accuracy.

+## Notes
+* If tested in bad lighting, misclassifications can occur.
+To solve tweak the offset in split_colors() function in the ImageProcessor.py file.